Ghini/ghini.desktop/doc/ghini-family.rst

 ghini.pocket is an Android app and you can install it from the `play store
 <https://play.google.com/store/apps/details?id=me.ghini.pocket>`_.

+Apart from data review, you can use ghini.pocket for...

 ..  admonition:: data correction
     :class: toggle